Public Notice Modernization

 The League supports authorization for municipalities to use optional and cost effective alternatives to traditional newspapers, such as pennysavers, merchandisers and other low-cost local newspapers, or to advertise on a municipal or statewide website.

-Senate Bill 231, introduced by Senator John DiSanto, would amend Title 45 (Legal Notices) providing local governments with various, more modern methods of advertising.
+Senate Bill 194 (PN 144), introduced by Senator Doug Mastriano, would amend Title 45 (Legal Notices) providing local governments with options for advertising public notices.